DimitriBski/Pool-Chlorine-Robot/Journal.md

 Day 14 7/26/25
 Today I made the mount for the color sensor.
 I placed it ontop of the 1st arm base so that it has a clear shot of the strip when it is brought up.
 <img width="239" height="406" alt="Screenshot 2025-07-26 145223" src="https://github.com/user-attachments/assets/d0fba385-44eb-473f-8d2c-bde80f2bc20e" />

+Day 15-17 7/27/25 - 7/29/25
+For the past 3 days, I've basically been going through all my documentation and CAD files to makes sure that everything meest the criteria and that everything is how I want it before my final submission.
+The only thing I really added was my parts list.